flimflam-austin/hugo-cms-test/content/quick_reads/20180611-18-06-11-soldier-dies-somalia/index.md

       * **al-Shabab**:A al Qaeda-affiliated group continues to grow in power in East Africa.

       * U.S. soldiers working with local forces when attacked.
-Their mission:
-      _“to clear al-Shabab terrorists from contested areas, liberate villages from al-Shabab control, and establish a permanent combat outpost”_ (DOD).
+Their mission:_“to clear al-Shabab terrorists from contested areas, liberate villages from al-Shabab control, and establish a permanent combat outpost”_ (DOD).
     _key: card-3-26185378-4692-431a-af84-43c61bd3a565
   - order: 3
+    useCheckmark: false
     body: >-
       ## Why al-Shabab Matters: